Pakistan Pushes For More Effective UNSC, Focusing On Its Failure To End Israels War Against Gaza - UrduPoint

 In his address, Ambassador Akram said the UfC's proposal to add 11-12 new non-permanent seats would offer greater representation to the vast majority of small and medium States, 59 of which have never served on the Security Council.

-"In any case," he added, "there are more than 4 or 6 States – perhaps over 20 – which can, based on their size, defence capability, economic status, peacekeeping role and contributions to peace and security, claim the mantle of more frequent representation on the Security Council," adding that the UfC’s offer for longer-term seats could accommodate them.
+"In any case," he added, "there are more than 4 or 6 States perhaaps over 20 which can, based on their size, defence capability, ecconomic status, peacekeeping role and contributions to peace and security, claim the mantle of more frequent representation on the Security Council," adding that the UfC's offer for longer-term seats could accommodate them.

 Ambassador Akram warned that no model of Council reform can be developed until member states reconcile the key divergences within the five clusters of issues.